darrylljk/IntelliGen-HR/README.md

 # HR IntelliGen 🐙

 Introducing a smarter approach to Human Resources.

+(_Originally developed for the HR division of a former employer.
+This is the prototype version._)

 HR IntelliGen is your HR GenAI Partner that frees you from mundane HR chores, allowing you to focus on what truly matters.